VirgilSecurity/virgil-sdk-x/README.md

 ## Swift note

 Although VirgilSDK pod is using Objective-C as its primary language it might be quite easily used in a Swift application.
+All public API is available from Swift and is bridged using NS_SWIFT_NAME where needed.

-After pod is installed as described above it is necessary to perform the following:
+If you want to use VirgilSDK from swift it is necessary to perform the following:

 - Create a new header file in the Swift project.
 - Name it something like *BridgingHeader.h*